 I used to be a Las Vegas showgirl.
 In fact, working at Don Arden’s ‘Jubilee!’ paid for college, while later dancing in the Folies Bergere at night was what enabled me to write during the day.
 Both gave me the time and space to learn and grow, and at the end of the day I could pack away the laptop and go hang with my friends amidst the lights and sequins and feathers.
 It was a great way to spend my 20s, and the perfect compliment to the sedentary writer’s lifestyle.
 (So that’s my advice to aspiring authors: wear astronomical headdresses nightly in front of thousands of strangers.
 It worked for me.)
 This experience made me acutely aware of the facades – indeed, the masks (a la a superhero) that we all wear in public.

 I’m a fan of Mid-Mod Century culture and design.
 Those who’ve read the Celestial Blues trilogy won’t find this as a surprise, yet it’s another way that living in Las Vegas has influenced my work.
-The small affinities I have for the ’50s and ’60s: cupcake and midi-dresses, cocktail culture, the Rat Pack – it makes me so dreamy!
-Seriously knocks the tough girl right out of me.
+The small affinities I have for the ’50s and ’60s: cupcake and midi-dresses, cocktail culture, the Rat Pack – it’s so dreamy it knocks the tough girl right out of me.
 My dream is to buy one of the older mid-century homes in Vegas – with their sharp angles and clean lines and cinderblock patterns and butterfly rooftops – and have Don and Betty Draper over for dinner.

 I used to daydream that Elvis was really my father.
 Another by-product of living in Vegas.
 He was performing in town around the time I was born – my aunt was actually a camera girl in his showroom (she made more money in the month of his run than she did all the rest of the year) – and my mother was totally cute … plus I can do the lip thing, ‘Thank you very much’ so I thought it entirely feasible.
 (Sorry, dad.)

 Now that I think about it, there is zero reason for me to mention this here.
-I probably also shouldn’t mention that I got into a fight – at the age of seven – over a scarf thrown into the audience by a Elvis impersonator (named Morris) at the Las Vegas Convention Center in the 70s.
+I probably also shouldn’t mention that I got into a fight – at the age of seven – over a scarf thrown into the audience by a Elvis impersonator (named Morris) at the Las Vegas Convention Center.
 But I’m doing it anyway.

 Let’s talk about something else.